 Coast manzanita, Bi-color (miniature) lupine, California golden poppy

 California is home to more than 7000 native species, of which one-fourth are endemic, not found elsewhere.
-The flowers represented in this collection are California native species found in and around Santa Barbara County, but some are found throughout the state.
+The flowers represented in this collection are California native species found in and around Ventura and Santa Barbara County, but some are found throughout the state.
 Some, such as the Matilija Poppy is a Santa Barbara variant of the California native species.

 Sky lupine, Santa Barbara Matilija poppy, Wooly leaf mountain lilac, California wild rose